Last Updated on June 3, 2026

 Explore Vila Nova de Gaia

-Once you cross Luís I Bridge, you are in Vila Nova de Gaia, that is actually its own separate city.
-Vila Nova de Gaia is mostly known for the Port wine cellars, but it’s worth spending some time exploring it before indulging in some Port tastings.
+Once you cross Luís I Bridge, you are in Vila Nova de Gaia, which is not as many people assume part of Porto, but its own separate city.
+Vila Nova de Gaia is best known for wine cellars, where the Port wine produced in Douro Valley is brought for aging and storage.

 Visit one of the wine caves